rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 :yref:`LawDispatcher`
 	dispatches to the third set of functors, based on combinations of :yref:`IGeom` and :yref:`IPhys` (wherefore ``2`` in their name again) of each particular interaction, created by preceding functors.
-The ``Law2`` functors represent "constitutive law"; they resolve the interaction by computing forces on the interacting bodies (repulsion, attraction, shear forces, …) or otherwise update interaction state variables.
+The ``Law2`` functors represent constitutive law; they resolve the interaction by computing forces on the interacting bodies (repulsion, attraction, shear forces, …) or otherwise update interaction state variables.

 	``Law2`` functors all inherit from :yref:`LawFunctor`.